docker/docs/get-started/part5.md

 machines running Docker, and deployed an application to it, with containers running in concert on multiple machines.

-Here in part 5, you'll reach the top of the hierarchy of distributed
+Here in part 5, you reach the top of the hierarchy of distributed
 applications: the **stack**.
 A stack is a group of interrelated services that share dependencies, and can be orchestrated and scaled together.
 A single stack is capable of defining and coordinating the functionality of an entire